MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 To implement QoS, perform the following steps, which are described in more detail throughout this article.

-Note: If you are migrating QoS from Skype for Business Online or Skype for Business Server to Teams, see [Migrate to QoS](#migrate-qos-to-teamsigrate QoS to Teams).
+Note: If you're migrating QoS from Skype for Business Online or Skype for Business Server to Teams, see [If you're migrating QoS](#if-youre-migrating-qos-to-teams).

 1. [Make sure your network is ready](#step-1-make-sure-your-network-is-ready).